Welcome to today's edition of the Rush 24-7 podcast.

 I have three pages here of fear-mongering headlines.

-Workers brace for effective government shutdown AP.
+Workers brace for effective government shutdown, AP.

-Military families worry about looming shutdown AP.
+Military families worry about looming shutdown, AP.

-Government shutdown could impact local weekend events in BC Washington.
+Government shutdown could impact local weekend events.

-Government shutdown park closures would deliver economic blow to Utah.
+Government shutdown, park closures would deliver economic blow to Utah.

 Iran's press TV, U.S. government shutdown to halt troop pay, and they're celebrating.

-The Iranian news agency is reporting.
+The Iranian news agency is reporting, we don't get paid.

 Military doesn't get paid.